tfabris/BlueGigaEmpeg/README.txt

 yourself, then you will need to do the prior step of modifying the Arduino compiler, and then you can upload this software to the Arduino.

+This step may be done with the BlueGigaEmpeg module fully assembled.

-Obtain the BlueGigaEmpeg firmware from GitHub, linked in the "Prerequisites" section of this document.
+Obtain the BlueGigaEmpeg Arduino sketch from GitHub, linked in the "Prerequisites" section of this document.
 Unzip it onto a folder named "BlueGigaEmpeg" on your computer's hard disk.

+Make sure that the power is off to the BlueGigaEmpeg assembly.
+For instance, if the BlueGigaEmpeg assembly is connected to the empeg, then make sure that the empeg is powered off fully.

+With the power off, connect the USB cable from the computer to the Arduino USB connector.
+This is the USB connector on the end of the BlueGigaEmpeg case.

-Using the Arduino IDE, open the BlueGigaEmpeg project and compile and upload it to the Arduino Mega board.
+Using the Arduino IDE, open the BlueGigaEmpeg.ino project and compile and upload it to the Arduino Mega board.

 Use the Arduino Serial Monitor feature, set to 115200 BPS, to observe the serial port output from the Arduino.
 It should list the RX and TX buffer sizes near the beginning of the output and indicate whether they are good or not.

 ------------------------------------------------------------------------------
 Disconnect all tuner modules from all sleds you own
 ------------------------------------------------------------------------------
-The BlueGigaEmpeg repurposes the tuner module connector on the empeg Car docking sled for a special digital audio interface.
+The BlueGigaEmpeg re-purposes the tuner module connector on the empeg Car docking sled for a special digital audio interface.
 Damage may occur if you connect a tuner module once the digital audio interface modification is made.

 To prevent problems, make sure to disconnect any tuner modules from any docking sleds that you own.
 After making the I2S wiring modification to the empeg, do not use a tuner module any more.